 Anne-Marie is CEO, ‘Head Stemette’ and co-founder of Stemettes – an award-winning social enterprise inspiring more than 14,000 girls and young women into Science, Technology, Engineering and Mathematics.
 As part of this work she also co-founded Outbox Incubator: the world’s first tech incubator for teenage girls.
 Aged 27, Anne-Marie was awarded an MBE in the 2017 New Years Honours for services to young women and STEM sectors.
 Anne-Marie is also a 'child prodigy who had received degrees from prestigious universities on both sides of the Atlantic by the time she was 20' (Forbes)

 Tommy Williams is co-founder of All-Shades Covered (ASC), an innovative hair and beauty e-commerce business that was featured in Forbes Europe 30 under 30.
 Tommy studied Economics and Management at Wadham College.
-After working at Goldman Sachs he moved to Nigeria to join Africa’s first e-commerce retailer, Jumia as a Business Development Manager, focused on projects within the black beauty industry.
+After working at Goldman Sachs, Tommy moved to Nigeria to join Africa’s first e-commerce retailer, Jumia, as a Business Development Manager, focused on projects within the black beauty industry.
 ASC is funded by a prominent angel investor and was selected to be part of Truestart retail accelerator programme that funds the most game-changing retail start-ups globally.
 Tommy is also a contributor at Forbes and writes about diversity, startups, e-commerce and entrepreneurship

 Habiba studied Engineering Science at St John’s College.
 During her time at Oxford, she also captained the university’s women’s football team and received the BP and IChemE prizes for the best chemical engineering project.